 The financial statements include the financial activity of the Fund only.
-The Fund was established to account for the expenditures of general obligation bonds issued under the Measure G Election of 2002 (the Measure), (Measure G).
-These financial statements are not intended to present the financial position and results of operations of the East Side Union High School District as a whole, in conformity with accounting principles generally accepted in the United States of America.
+The Fund was established to account for the expenditures of general obligation bonds issued under the Measure G Election of 2002 (the Measure).
+These financial statements are not intended to present the financial position and results of operations of the District as a whole, in conformity with accounting principles generally accepted in the United States of America.
 The authorized issuance amount of the bonds is \$298,000,000.
-Schedule below summaries bond issuance dates and amounts:
+Schedule below summarizes the bond issuance dates and amounts: